A recent special forces raid got out of hand and attracted more attention than its planners intended

 ENG 24/08/2017 Riot police forcibly remove residents defending river against hydropower (Arnika)

-ENG 31/08/2017 Open letter to EU, OSCE and UN representatives regarding the police violence in Kruscica (Arnika)
+ENG 31/08/2017 Open Letter to EU, OSCE and UN Representatives on Police Violence in Kruscica (Arnika)

 ENG 31/08/2017 The police violence in Kruscica investigated by the ombudsmen of Bosnia and Herzegovina (Arnika)